Mishnaic Hebrew: Historical occurrence

-However, less than a century after the publication of the Mishnah, Mishnaic Hebrew began to fall into disuse as a spoken language.
-The Babylonian Gemara (גמרא, circa 500), as well as the earlier Jerusalem Talmud published between 350 and 400, generally comment on the Mishnah and Baraitot in Aramaic.
+However, less than a century after the publication of the Mishnah, Hebrew began to fall into disuse as a spoken language.
+The Gemara (גמרא, circa 500 in Lower Mesopotamia), as well as the earlier Jerusalem Talmud published between 350 and 400, generally comment on the Mishnah and Baraitot in Middle Aramaic.
 Nevertheless, Hebrew survived as a liturgical and literary language in the form of later Amoraic Hebrew, which sometimes occurs in the Gemara text.

 Phonology

-Many of the characteristic features of Mishnaic Hebrew pronunciation may well have been found already in the period of Late Biblical Hebrew.
-A notable characteristic distinguishing it from Biblical Hebrew of the classical period is the spirantization of post-vocalic stops (b, g, d, p, t, k), which it has in common with Aramaic.
+Many of the characteristic features of Mishnaic Hebrew pronunciation may have already been found in the Late Biblical Hebrew period.
+A notable characteristic distinguishing it from Biblical Hebrew of the classical period is begadkefat, the spirantization of the post-vocalic stops b, g, d, p, t, and k, which it has in common with Aramaic.

+While this process began in Aramaic as early as the 7th century BCE, spirantisation in Hebrew was a much later process.
+The spirantisation of p and b happened early in the Second Temple period, followed by t and d at some later point.
+The appearance of fricativised k and g only happened in Amoraic Hebrew.
+It did not appear before the merger of the consonants [ḫ] with [ḥ] and [ġ] with [ʿ] by the 1st century.
+Samaritan Hebrew, which split off from Judean and Galilean varieties in the Roman period, did not undergo fricativisation of k and g at all.

-A new characteristic is that final /m/ is often replaced with final /n/ in the Mishna (see Bava Kama 1:4, "מועדין"), but only in agreement morphemes.
+A new characteristic is that final /m/ is often replaced with final /n/ in the Mishna (see Bava Kamma 1:4, "מועדין"), but only in agreement morphemes.
 Perhaps the final nasal consonant in the morphemes was not pronounced, and the vowel previous to it was nasalized.
 Alternatively, the agreement morphemes may have changed under the influence of Aramaic.